MaximeChurin/UTC-UV/README.md

 ## ProgII
 Differents `Java` projects such as :
-...implementation of infinite precision naturals using arrays of integers ...implementation of a graphical clock using *canvas* lib ...an application to store NFL players data as their running distance and display some statistics
+- implementation of infinite precision naturals using arrays of integers
+- implementation of a graphical clock using *canvas* lib
+- an application to store NFL players data as their running distance and display some statistics

 ## SR03
 A project of a video game shop with an API server with authentification, request entities ..., a client website with login  for displaying the results and also an native android app with login and list-views.